catx0rr/randwal/README.md

 cp randwal ~/.local/bin/
 ```

-Testing the script on your termina.
+Testing the script on your terminal.
 (Make sure there are .jpg, .png files inside ~/Pictures/ directory)
 ```
 $ randwal &
 ```

 FAQS
 ---
-I want to change the default time of 30 minutes.
+### I want to change the default time of 30 minutes.

-edit ~/.local/bin/randwal and set intervalinsec to whatever time you like in seconds.
+edit ~/.local/bin/randwal and set intervals to whatever time you like in seconds.

 ### I want to change the default directory where should I look?